Oh My Boss! Love Not Included: Synopsis

 Nami Suzuki (Mone Kamishiraishi) was an ordinary woman who thought that normal was the best way to do everything.
 She had a crush on and wanted to marry her childhood friend Kenya, so she moved to Tokyo from her native Kumamoto and planned to have a job interview in the facilities management department of a publishing company.

 However, she met Junnosuke (Yuta Tamamori) on a bridge.
 The bench there had a fresh coat of paint on it, and she sat down and soiled the clothes she was wearing for the job interview.
 She lamented that she would not be able to go to the interview.
 Junnosuke then bought her luxury brand clothes and gave her a luxury brand bracelet he wore as a good-luck charm.

 After the interview, she was appointed not to the facilities management department but to the editorial department of a fashion magazine as an assistant to the editor-in-chief, Reiko Horai (Nanao), who had just returned from Paris.
 Beautiful and able to do her job, Reiko's assistant was fiercely busy and she grumbles.
 However, Reiko reprimanded Nami for not taking her job seriously.

-When Nami met Junnosuke again, he asked her to met his elder sister and pretend to be his girlfriend.
+When Nami met Junnosuke again, he asked her to meet his elder sister and pretend to be his girlfriend.
 However, the sister was Reiko, the editor-in-chief.
 Their father was the president of a large company and came from a wealthy family.

 At first, Nami thought that normal was good for everything, that she wanted to get married and lead a normal woman's life, but her encountered with Reiko and her colleagues in the editorial department changed her way of thinking and helped her to grow as a member of society.
 And through her romance with Junnosuke, she grows into an adult woman.